stozn/pokemon/README.md

 Changelog :

+NGGYU.7 (14/03/17) :
+- Finally a way to order Pokemon team.
+FOR THE MOMENT there's a button "First!" just click on it and the Pokemon will be on the top of the list.
+It does the job for the moment perfectly.
+Huge thanks to piiih for this feature !

 NGGYU.6 (12/03/17) :
 - Another huge clean in the original code (database related)
 - Fixing types chart !
 (For example Dragon hitting ONLY * .1 on Rock Pokemon)